samadanilab/AC-PC-Landmark-Prediction/README.md

 ### Data Setup
 **This repository does not contain head CT data** Download the CT-template files (both the volume and MNI warping transformation) from [Rajashekhar et al., 2020](https://www.nature.com/articles/s41597-020-0379-9) [4] and place it in the 'ct_template' folder.
 Populate the 'raw_data' folder with your raw head CT data, and add your reference-standard annotations (csv) in the 'acpc_annotations' folder.
 The other folders will be populated by the scripts provided.

-If you download or clone the repo, the following folder structure will be created in the root directory:
+If you download or clone the repo, the following folder structure will be created in the root directory.
+Note that this assumes one scan per patient, so modify your folder structure if you have > 1 scan per patient.
 ```text
 AC-PC-Prediction/
 ├── raw_data/                                        # INPUT: Place your .nii scans here